 First some definitions, listed from most to least beneficial…

 Decluttering: Removing items you don’t need from your home.
-This provides the longest-term benefit, because it goes deep and means that tidying up and organising can be done really quickly, if they are necessary at all.
+This provides the longest-term benefit.
+It goes deep and means that tidying up and organising can be done really quickly, if they are necessary at all.
 Minimalists spend almost zero time managing their stuff.

-Shuffling: Also known as stuff-shifting, this lesser-known but often-done process involves moving items around the home in a bid for improvement.
+Shuffling: Also known as stuff-shifting and ‘churning’.
+This lesser-known but often-done process involves moving items around the home in a bid for improvement.
 For example:

 - Picking everything up off the floor, putting it in a container and labelling it ‘miscellaneous’.
 Then feeling smug about it.